Professional Reviews

 FamiSafe Features

-I’d really like to see more information in the activity reports, including location history.
+I’d really like to see more information in the activity reports on mobile, including location history.
 Qustodio lets you receive daily, weekly, bi-weekly, and monthly reports, and each report contains an in-depth overview of everything your kid has been doing during that period.

 FamiSafe Features

 Overall, I was disappointed in FamiSafe’s activity reporting.
-It’s not very helpful, lacks depth, and is hidden in two separate locations.
+It’s not very helpful, lacks depth, and I don’t see the point of having a separate activity report just for the apps on mobile when the main dashboard shows a lot more details.

 Additional Features

 FamiSafe comes with some interesting additional features — my favorite one is reverse location tracking.
 It lets your kids reverse the location tracking and see your location.
 This is a unique feature other parental control apps don’t include, and it’s excellent if you need to meet your kids somewhere or if they get lost and need to find you.
-When your kid sends a request to view your location, you must allow them permission before they can see where you are, so you can still maintain your privacy if you want to.
+When your kid clicks on the Find my parent button in the kids app, you must accept their request before they can see where you are, so you can still maintain your privacy if you want to.

-FamiSafe also includes a Safe Search feature that stops your kids from entering inappropriate search terms into search engines.
-If Safe Search registers an inappropriate term, it will block the search engine results page and send you a notification.
-It works well, and I like how you can easily whitelist and blacklist suspicious terms — however, it only works on specific search engines.
-In my tests, Safe Search blocked inappropriate terms entered into Google and Bing, but not many other search engines.
+FamiSafe also includes a Safe Search feature that is supposed to stop your kids from entering inappropriate search terms into search engines.
+If Safe Search registers an inappropriate term, it’s supposed to block the search engine results page and send you a notification.

 Safe Search Works With: